AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 The Ender nodded, pondering her newfound importance.

 Powell tilted back in his chair and propped his feet on the table.
-“Between you me, I was never quite sure John would be up to the task.”
+“Between you and me, I was never quite sure John would be up to the task.”

 “I know what what you mean,” Alex said, stifling a chuckle.
 “But I think he’ll be helpful.
 At least I hope so.”